Henri Guérard

-Henri Charles Guérard (26 April 1846, Paris - 24 March 1897, Paris) was a French painter, engraver, lithographer and print maker.
+Henri Charles Guérard (26 April 1846, Paris - 24 March 1897, Paris) was a French painter and printmaker, particularly in etching and lithography.

 Biography

 He began his studies at the École Nationale Supérieure des Beaux-Arts, majoring in architecture, but slowly turned his attention to painting and engraving.
 In 1870, he became a student of Nicolas Berthon.

 The year 1873 saw the first issue of Paris à l'eau-forte, a weekly magazine of current affairs and amusements, founded by the writer Richard Lesclide.
 Guérard and Paul Gachet were in charge of the illustrations.
 During this time, he frequented the salon of Nina de Callias and became a friend of Édouard Manet.
 Later, together with the actress, Ellen Andrée, he posed for one of Manet's paintings; "At the Café".

 In 1879, he married Eva Gonzalès, one of Manet's students and models.
 They moved to a farm near Honfleur, where they hosted several well known painters, including Paul Cézanne and Norbert Goeneutte, who became a close friend.
 Two years later, he illustrated Les Caravanes de Scaramouche, by his father-in-law, Emmanuel Gonzalès.

-Eva died in 1883, while giving birth to their son, Jean Raymond, who would become a theatrical painter.
-His friend, Manet, died less than two weeks later, leaving him too depressed to work for a long period.
+Eva died in 1883, while giving birth to their son, Jean Raimond, who would become a theatrical painter.
+His friend, Manet, had also died five days earlier, leaving him too depressed to work for a long period.
 He remarried in 1888, to his sister-in-law, Jeanne Gonzalès, who was also a painter.